Halle (Saale), Germany

 Fee:

 Amsterdam provides a unique base to learn about cities.
-From humble beginnings as a bridge over the river Amstel, Amsterdam rose to prominence during the 17th century as a center of international trade.
+From humble beginnings as a bridge over the river Amstel, Amsterdam rose to prominence during the 17th century as a centre of international trade.
 Today, Amsterdam forms part of a large, prosperous, and inter-connected metropolitan region that sits at the heart of Europe.
-The course is delivered by the Department of Spatial Economics at Vrije Universiteit, Amsterdam, whose 60 staff are actively engaged in multi-disciplinary academic research and policy development.
+The course is delivered by the Department of Spatial Economics at Vrije Universiteit, Amsterdam, whose 60 staff members are actively engaged in multi-disciplinary academic research and policy development.
+Publications by the Department’s staff are internationally recognised and rank in the top 5% of institutions worldwide in relevant economic disciplines.
+Many staff also have prominent advisory roles for government and media institutions, linking research to practice.

 Henri L. F. de Groot